marketredesign/pricecypher-python-api/README.md

 datasets.get_transactions(DATASET_ID, AGGREGATE, columns)
 ```

+### Contracts
+The `Script` or `ScopeScript` abstract classes can be extended with their abstract methods implemented to create
+scripts usable in other services.
+The `ScopeScript` in particular is intended for scripts that calculate values of
+certain scopes for transactions.
+See the documentation on the abstract functions for further specifics.

 ## Development

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.